-I have answered more than once: "I know no fire like the fire of God, the fire of everlasting love that consumed the sacrifice on Calvary."
-The baptism of love is what the Church needs, and to get that we must begin at once to get down on our faces before God in confession, and plead:
+I have answered more than once: I know no fire like the fire of God, the fire of everlasting love that consumed the sacrifice on Calvary.
+The baptism of love is what the Church needs, and to get that we must begin at once to get down upon our faces before God in confession, and plead:

-"Lord, let love from heaven flow down into my heart.
-I am giving up my life to pray and live as one who has, given himself up for the everlasting love to dwell in and fill him."
+"Lord, let love from Heaven flow down into my heart.
+I am giving up my life to pray and live as one who has given himself up for the everlasting love to dwell in and fill him."

-Ali, yes, if the love of God were in our hearts, what a difference it would make!
-There are hundreds of believers who say: "I work for Christ, and I feel I could work much harder, but I do not have the gift.
+Ah, yes, if the love of God were in our hearts, what a difference it would make!
+There are hundreds of believers who say:

+"I work for Christ, and I feel I could work much harder, but I have not the gift.
 I do not know how or where to begin.
 I do not know what I can do."

 Brother, sister, ask God to baptize you with the Spirit of love, and love will find its way.
 Love is a fire that will burn through every difficulty.
-You may be a shy, hesitating person, who cannot speak well, but love can burn through everything.
-God fills us with love!
+You may be a shy, hesitating man, who cannot speak well, but love can burn through everything.
+God fill us with love!
 We need it for our work.

 You have read many a touching story of love expressed, and you have said, How beautiful!
 I heard one not long ago.
 A lady had been asked to speak at a Rescue Home where there were a number of poor women.
-As she arrived there and passed by the window with the matron, she saw a wretched woman sitting outside, and asked:
+As she arrived there and got to the window with the matron, she saw outside a wretched object sitting, and asked: